 - There is an ongoing threat of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

 - There has been a significant influx of asylum seekers entering Serbia, particularly through the border with the former Yugoslav Republic of Macedonia.
-Borders are increasingly under tight restrictions, with Croatia and Hungary limiting access from Serbia.
+Borders are under tight restrictions, with Croatia and Hungary limiting access from Serbia.
 Border crossings may be closed at short notice.
-Travellers may experience lengthy delays.
-Further protests and violence is possible.
-Avoid large groups in these areas and follow the instructions of local authorities.
+The situation has settled following measures to allow only refugees from war-torn countries like Syria, Iraq and Afghanistan.
+Avoid large groups in these areas, follow the instructions of local authorities and have contingency plans in place for any disruptions to travel plans.
 See Safety and security.

 - Demonstrations have in the past turned violent.
 You should avoid all protests, demonstrations, roadblocks or other sites where crowds gather because of the potential to turn violent.